On Your Feet!: Act I

 Later, Gloria and Emilio propose a new song to Phil, a record label executive, but he refuses to publish it because it is in English.
 Then, on July 4, Emilio and Gloria go on a date where Gloria kisses Emilio for the first time. ("Con Los Años Que Me Quedan").
 They try to discuss the single, but Gloria is lost in Emilio, and her love for him ("Here We Are").
 Gloria is spending time with her father, José Fajardo, and although he cannot speak, she wishes she could hear what he would say about Emilio.
 She imagines the advice he would give her ("When Someone Comes into Your Life").
 Gloria then writes a song using the encores they played on tour in Holland, with all the lyrics in English.
-Chris is initially not backing it, and won't propose it to Phil, so they have to "bring Phil to the song," before they can release it.
+Executive Chris is initially not backing it, and won't propose it to Phil, so they have to "bring Phil to the song," before they can release it.
 Gloria initially performs her new song at a Bar Mitzvah for a boy named Jeremy, and Phil refuses to attend.
 Then she performs it at an Italian wedding, and Phil still will not come.
-It is not until she performs it at a Shriner's convention in Las Vegas that Phil wants to attend ("Conga").
+It is not until she performs it at a Shriners convention in Las Vegas that Phil wants to attend ("Conga").